apache/spark/docs/spark-standalone.md

 To control the application's configuration or execution environment, see [Spark Configuration](configuration.html).

-Additionally, standalone `cluster` mode supports restarting your application on failure.
+Additionally, standalone `cluster` mode supports restarting your application automatically if it exited with non-zero exit code.
 To use this feature, you may pass in the `--supervise` flag to `spark-submit` when launching your application.
-Then, if you wish to kill an application that is failing repeatedly, you may do so
+Then, if you wish to kill an application that is failing repeatedly, you may do so through:
-through:

     ./bin/spark-class org.apache.spark.deploy.Client kill <master url> <driver ID>